High Surf Advisory issued for Culebra by NWS - NewsBreak

 Blizzard Warning issued for Brule, Charles Mix, Gregory by NWS

-Effective: 2022-12-14 13:49:00 MST Expires: 2022-12-15 17:00:00 MST Urgency: Expected Severity: Severe Certainty: Likely Instruction: Travel should be restricted to emergencies only.
+Effective: 2022-12-15 01:48:00 MST Expires: 2022-12-16 11:00:00 MST Urgency: Expected Severity: Severe Certainty: Likely Instruction: Travel should be restricted to emergencies only.
 If you must travel, have a winter survival kit with you.
 If you get stranded, stay with your vehicle.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Brule; Charles Mix; Gregory BLIZZARD WARNING NOW IN EFFECT UNTIL 6 PM CST THURSDAY * WHAT...Blizzard conditions.
-Additional snow accumulations of 4 to 8 inches.
-Winds gusting as high as 50 mph. * WHERE...Gregory, Brule and Charles Mix Counties. * WHEN...Until 6 PM CST Thursday. * IMPACTS...Travel could be very difficult.
-Blowing snow will significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute.
+Target Area: Brule; Charles Mix; Gregory BLIZZARD WARNING NOW IN EFFECT UNTIL NOON CST FRIDAY * WHAT...Blizzard conditions.
+Additional snow accumulations of 2 to 7 inches.
+Winds gusting as high as 50 mph. * WHERE...Gregory, Brule and Charles Mix Counties. * WHEN...Until noon CST Friday. * IMPACTS...Travel could be very difficult.
+Areas of blowing snow could significantly reduce visibility.
+The hazardous conditions will impact the morning and evening commutes.
 Gusty winds could bring down tree branches.

 weather.gov